tsurf101/Finance/README.md

-# FIFA
+# Helpful Material

 Page used to organize helpful quantitative finance material.
-Please excuse the temporary mess as this page is a long work in progress.
+Please excuse the temporary mess, as this page is a long work in progress.